matanbt/Piggy-Project/README.md

 # Piggy-Project

 ## Description
-A basic web-app with user registration and database management uses JS' async requests to get data from server, provides a friendly and responsive UI.
+A basic web-app with user registration and database management uses JS' async requests to get data from server and create dynamic pages, provides a friendly and responsive UI.

 Written in Python for backend, and (mainly) vanilla JS, HTML for front-end.